 SOMEONE IS MADE WRONG

 These days it seems acceptable for one person (the Giver) to tell another (the Receiver) how to improve when acting in a manner deemed ‘unacceptable’ to the Giver.
-Indeed, books on feedback explain how to ‘overcome’ the Receiver’s issues such as fear, distress, distrust, and ‘lack of perspective’.
-For me, this is quite insulting.
-It assumes
+Indeed, books on feedback explain how Receivers can ‘overcome’ their ‘lack of perspective’ – obviously a biased, insulting judgment that assumes

 TWO MINDS BETTER THAN ONE

-Of course, because we’re not perfect (although we each think we are), we sometimes need a reality check.
+Of course, because nobody is perfect (although we each think we are), we sometimes need a reality check.
 For those times, there’s a way Givers can create feedback that will enable win/win conversations and excellence.
 Here are several issues that must be overcome:

 BIAS: The assumption that feedback is needed is often based on a Giver wanting a Receiver to change as per the Giver’s unique beliefs and values.
 Sure, if there is a danger involved, a Receiver must ultimately choose new behaviors.
 But in general, when a Giver assumes the ‘right’ road without identifying a path to partnership, or recognizing there might be a specific reason the Receiver made their choices, any discussion becomes win/lose.